How the Bond Protects Beneficiaries

 Multiple Claims and Limitations

-An important detail: the bond does not become void after the first successful claim.
-It remains enforceable and can be pursued again and again until the total penalty amount has been exhausted.
-This protects multiple beneficiaries who may each suffer separate losses from different acts of mismanagement.
+The bond does not become void after the first successful claim.
+It stays enforceable and can be pursued again until the total penalty is exhausted.

 The bond of the personal representative is not void after the first recovery but may be proceeded against from time to time until the whole penalty is exhausted.

 A.R.S. § 14-3606(A)(5)There is one important limitation.
-No action can be brought against a surety on any matter where the underlying claim against the personal representative is already barred by a prior court ruling or the statute of limitations.
-The surety's exposure tracks the primary obligor's liability.
+No one can bring an action against a surety when the underlying claim against the representative is already barred by a court ruling or the statute of limitations.